Information in AdS/QCD: mass spectroscopy of isovector mesons: Mass spectroscopy of isovector mesons from DCE

 Finally, the $\phi$ isovector meson family can be studied by this method.
 The $\phi(4S)$ resonance corresponds to the $n=4$ excitation level.
-When putting $n=4$ back into Eq. (\ref{itp4}), the value 19.903 of the DCE is derived.
-Hence, replacing it into Eq. (\ref{itq14}), the $\phi(4S)$ resonance mass reads $m_{\phi(4S)}= 2567.1$ MeV.
-This state might carry the signature of the mesonic state $X(2632)$, with mass $2635\pm3.3$ \cite{pdg}.
-For $n=5$, the DCE of the $\phi(5S)$ resonance is 22.571, when the DCE Regge trajectory (\ref{itp4}) is employed.
-Therefore Eq. (\ref{itq14}) can be solved for it, yielding the $\phi(5S)$ resonance mass $m_{\phi(5S)}= 2934.8$ MeV.
-Analogously, the $n=6$ excitation level in Eq. (\ref{itp4}) yields the DCE of the $\phi(6S)$ resonance equals 25.559.
-Subsequently resolving Eq. (\ref{itq14}) for it, the $\phi(6S)$ resonance mass $m_{\phi(6S)}= 3278.9$ GeV is acquired.
+When putting $n=4$ back into Eq. (\ref{itp4}), the value \clt{19.870 nat} of the DCE is derived.
+Hence, replacing it into Eq. (\ref{itq14}), the $\phi(4S)$ resonance mass reads \clt{$m_{\phi(4S)}= 2560.6$} MeV.
+For $n=5$, the DCE of the $\phi(5S)$ resonance is \clt{22.441 nat}, when the DCE Regge trajectory (\ref{itp4}) is employed.
+Therefore Eq. (\ref{itq14}) can be solved for it, yielding the $\phi(5S)$ resonance mass \clt{$m_{\phi(5S)}= 2913.3$ MeV}.
+Analogously, the $n=6$ excitation level in Eq. (\ref{itp4}) yields the DCE of the $\phi(6S)$ resonance equals \clt{25.230} nat.
+Subsequently resolving Eq. (\ref{itq14}) for it, the $\phi(6S)$ resonance mass \clt{$m_{\phi(6S)}=3232.4$ MeV} is acquired.

+\clt{The $\phi(6S)$ isovector meson state, whose mass is predicted to be 2913.3 MeV, might correspond to the $X(2350)$ element with experimental mass $3250\pm 28$ MeV.}